 It all starts with that first booking.
 Offering a 24/7 online booking portal lets patients schedule appointments whenever it suits them, without having to ring up during your busiest hours.
 It's a small thing, but it meets the modern patient's expectation for control and flexibility.

-And the benefits just keep coming throughout their care:
+And the benefits keep coming throughout their care:

-- Patient portals: Secure portals can give patients access to their treatment plans, exercise videos, and appointment history.
+- Patient portals: Secure portals give patients access to their treatment plans, exercise videos, and appointment history.
 This empowers them to take a much more active role in their own recovery.

 - Clear communication: Automated reminders and secure messaging keep patients in the loop and feeling connected to your clinic.